jvccerqueira/ABInbev_Challenge/README.md

 > [!IMPORTANT]
 > Before proceed, make sure that you have the following softwares installed on your system
 > * Docker
+>   * Inside the script `setup_brewery_pipeline.sh` there is the command to create the variable `DOCKER_URL` which pointing to the default target in linux, if your docker is set in another folder, please change this variable to point to your folder
 > * Python 3

 To configure this pipeline, follow these steps